-Just under two thirds of the children (35/54) were aged over 10 years old.
+30 of the children were aged 10 years of age and under.

-Slightly more boys than girls were physically harmed.
+More girls than boys were physically harmed.

-5 These children had 58 findings of physical harm due to the fact that the harm was caused by more than one person.
+5 These children had 66 findings of physical harm due to the fact that the harm was caused by more than one person or on more than one occasion.

 Physical harm occurred across all four placement types.
-The majority of physical harm (52/58 findings) occurred within the placement.
+The majority of physical harm (54/66 findings) occurred within the placement.
 There were a small number of physical harm findings within residences.

-Family placement:
+Family placements: